davepinch/pinchy.cc/content/topics/geology/usgs/publications/bulletin-1359/snippet-sec1a-greenschist.md

 ---
 title: >-
   Fine-grained thinly foliated greenschist and black phyllite occur in a north-northwest-trending belt along the west edge of the area.
-The rocks are particularly conspicuous near Bacon Peak and in the vicinity of Mount Shuksan.
-from: Geology and Mineral Resources of the Northern part of the North Cascades National Park, Washington
+The rocks are particularly conspicuous near Bacon Peak and in the vicinity of Mount Shuksan. snippet of: Geology and Mineral Resources of the Northern part of the North Cascades National Park, Washington
 related:
   - Foliation (Wikipedia)
 type: snippet